Darth-Tiktaalik/minetest-missing-docs/voxelibre_mobs_notes.md

 dimension here is meant in the sense of overworld, nether and end dimensions while type of spawn means whether it spawns on ground, water or lava.

-biomes are all listed in mcl_mobs' spawning.lua file
+biomes are all listed in voxelibre's [mods/MAPGEN/mcl_biomes/init.lua](https://git.minetest.land/VoxeLibre/VoxeLibre/src/branch/master/mods/MAPGEN/mcl_biomes/init.lua)

 <h6>spawning on structures</h6> it appears to want  mcl_structures.register_structure_spawn()